Tigers vs. Orioles Player Props Betting Odds

 Torkelson Stats

-- Torkelson has four doubles, two home runs, six walks and 11 RBI (19 total hits).
-He's also swiped one base.
+- Torkelson has four doubles, two home runs, seven walks and 11 RBI (20 total hits).
+He's also stolen one base.

 Torkelson Recent Games